 - The light sand coloured interior makes it easier to monitor the food while it gets cooked.

-Comparison between the benefits of The Staub Vs Le Creuset :
+The benefits of The Staub and Le Creuset :

 The Staub Benefits: